 It was thus that, every January 20, a procession of the figure of the saint takes place from the Church of the Capuchins in the Tijuca neighborhood to the Metropolitan Cathedral.

-Saint Sebastian is a Christian saint and also considered the patron saint of the city of Rio de Janeiro and that is why, on January 20, the Cariocas celebrate his day.
+Saint Sebastian is a Christian saint and also the patron saint of the city of Rio de Janeiro.
+That is why, on January 20, the Cariocas celebrate his day.

-The historical account, Saint Sebastian was a soldier who enlisted in the Roman army in the year 283 AD.
+In the historical account, Saint Sebastian was a soldier who enlisted in the Roman army in the year 283 AD.
 At the time, Rome kept Christian soldiers as prisoners, and Saint Sebastian often visited them.
-His quiet demeanor towards Christian prisoners made the Roman emperor judge him a traitor and condemned him to death with arrows in his body.
+His quiet demeanor towards Christian prisoners made the Roman emperor judge him a traitor.
+He was condemned to death with arrows in his body.

 The Cariocas devote the Day of Saint Sebastian to the procession of Saint Sebastian, that is, a parade in honor of the patron saint of the city, carrying his graceful statue on an altar.
-People go to the Catholic church where they participate in the Mass in the name of holy Saint Sebastian and then walk towards their final destination, making prayers and asking for protection from him in relation to their lives.
+People go to the Catholic Church, where they participate in the Mass in the name of holy Saint Sebastian.
+Then, they walk towards their final destination, making prayers and asking for protection from him in relation to their lives.

-The church in which the graceful statue of Saint Sebastian is located is the Catedral Metropolitana de São Sebastião no Rio de Janeiro and you can visit it on the January 20th or on another date with us on our Cathedral RioLIVE! when you come study Portuguese with us.
+The church in which the graceful statue of Saint Sebastian is located is the Catedral Metropolitana de São Sebastião no Rio de Janeiro.
+You can go visit it on the January 20th.
+Or, perhaps, you can go on another date on our Cathedral RioLIVE! when you come study Portuguese with us.